Pyshios/instaint/README.md

 2) Google will automaticly find those photos and scrape it
 3) It will generate TXT file with all information

-Simple chose a profile
 ![header image](https://i.ibb.co/FK7Nkh9/git-2.png)

-At the end it will generate a TXT file with all information
 ![header image](https://i.ibb.co/D4Xj59c/git3.png)